nascimentolaf/nascimentolaf.github.io/README.md

-# Welcome to my GitHub Pages (alafSantos.github.io)
+# Welcome to my GitHub Pages ([dnsalaf.github.io](https://dnsalaf.github.io/))
-This repository was created to host some personal projects, and currently I've uploaded here my personal page containing my CVs and resumes in different languages.
+This repository was created to host some personal projects, and currently, I've uploaded here my personal page containing my CVs and resumes in different languages.

-For the design of the mentioned personal page, I used Vue.js and Quasar framework.
+I used Vue.js and Quasar framework to design the mentioned personal page.

 Feel free to read my resumes and propose me projects that you might be developing and think I could help or work together.